prettier/tslint-config-prettier/README.md

 So, you only will be required to follow [conventional-commit](https://github.com/commitizen/conventional-commit-types) messages.
 Everything else happens magically.

+### Related

+- [`tslint-plugin-prettier`](https://github.com/ikatyang/tslint-plugin-prettier) Runs Prettier as a TSLint rule and reports differences as individual TSLint issues.

 ### Credits

 Made with :heart: by [@alexjoverm](https://twitter.com/alexjoverm) and all its [contributors](https://github.com/alexjoverm/tslint-config-prettier/graphs/contributors)